 - Admiral Ackbar's backstory was that he was once the slave of Grand Moff Tarkin, as well as his personal pilot.
 This is no longer canon.

 - David Lynch was originally offered the chance to direct this episode of the series.
 He turned it down because he believed it was “Lucas' thing.”
 He went on to direct the Dune movie instead.
-It's actually really interesting how much Frank Herbert's book influence the original Star Wars script development.
+It's actually really interesting how much Frank Herbert's book influenced the development of the original Star Wars script.

 - It took six people to operate the full-sized animatronic of Jabba the Hutt.